ersatz13/IdleFPS/README.md

-This is an idle game that plays a First Person Shooter game in the background while you work Ample stat tracking and level progression built-in.
+This is an idle game that plays a First Person Shooter game in the background while you work. features ample stat tracking and level progression built-in.
 How to play
 1. select play
 2. select create new